About the Professional Doctorate (DAc)

 DAcOM doctoral-level courses and internship clinics are done in conjunction with the advanced clinical specialty DAOM students during residency weeks that occur periodically seven times each year.

 DAc-CHMS Educational Goals

-Graduates of AOMA’s Doctor of Acupuncture and Oriental Medicine (DAcOM) program will:
+Graduates of AOMA’s Doctor of Acupuncture with a Chinese herbal medicine specialization (DAc) program will:

 - Have the knowledge base necessary to enter the profession